 Possible career paths include:

-- Work as an Enrolled Nurse in an acute hospital, mental health, aged care and community setting.
+- working as an enrolled nurse in an acute hospital, mental health, aged care, or community setting

-We recognise your past studies and experiences.
-If you want to apply for Recognition of Prior Learning (RPL) and Credit Transfer (CT) please refer to the student handbook and RPL/CT Policy on our website for further information.
+ACU College recognises your past studies and experiences.
+If you want to apply for Recognition of Prior Learning (RPL) and Credit Transfer (CT), please refer to the student handbook and RPL/CT policy on our website for further information.

 For all ENN units you must provide evidence of undertaking 'enrolled nurse work' as an enrolled nurse or enrolled nurse student.